Ljzd-PRO/zipls/README.md

 # ZipLs

-A practical tool that lists all the files in a compressed archive and saves this information to a JSON file.
+A practical tool that lists all the files in a compressed archive (zip, rar, 7zip) and saves this information to a JSON file.

 ## Installation